adhatama/learn-from-example-vue/wiki/project-structures.md

         - `HomeHeader` is just normal vue file
         - `HomeMain` contains `<router-view/>` again.
             - If you see the `router/index.js`, the `/` url have route children.
 So actually the route children is the route that will be used.
 The route children has route with `/` url again.
 It shows the default children route, so when the browser access `/`, it will show the route children too.
 So the `<router-view/>` in the `HomeMain` will be filled with the router children Component, which is `HomeIndex`.
+    - `components/admin/Admin.vue`
+        - The concept is like the `Home` Components
     - For more information, please read the comments in the code.
 - static
     - This contains files like assets, but it won't be compiled by Webpack